Crystal-Rosenbrook/group_5_project_1/README.md

     These files are in the "CSV_Files" folder

-We referenced course files, our instructor and TAs, Slack, a BSC tutor, ChatGPT, Geoapify.com, pitch.com and Slack Overflow to complete this project
+We referenced worldhappiness.report, fragilestatesindex.org, Geoapify.com, course files, our instructor and TAs, Slack, a BSC tutor, ChatGPT, pitch.com and Slack Overflow to complete this project